Wonkglorg/yt-dlp-java/README.md

 ```

 ## Download Builder
-Built in way to easily download videos and audio
+Built in way to easily download videos and audio, also supports callbacks

 ```java
 VideoFileInfo<VideoInfo> videoFileInfo = new DownloadBuilder(VIDEO_URL, DIRECTORY)